bottlebird/text_analytics-CART/README.md

 # Predicting Airbnb review scores using text analytics
-The users of Airbnb who reserve lodging can leave a review comment on the Airbnb website and rate their stay.
-This page analyzes the texts of reviews to build a model that assesses whether any given texts are positive (four or five stars) or negative (one through three stars).
+Airbnb users can leave a review comment and rate their stay on the Airbnb website.
+This page analyzes the texts of review to build a model that assesses whether any given texts are positive (four or five stars) or negative (one ~ three stars).

 ### Structure:

 1. Data Exploration
-2. Texts Preprocessing
+2. Text Preprocessing
 3. Sparsifying the Corpus
 4. Training and Testing
 5. Prediction